Autonomous-Racing-PG/ar-tu-do/CPP_STYLE_GUIDE.md

 }
 ```

-Conversely, classes and methods SHOULD be named so that it is obvious what they do:
+Conversely, classes and functions SHOULD be named so that it is obvious what they do:

 ```C++
 // BAD